 Bierbaum-Proenen (BP) has made progress and shown advanced results on performance indicators.
-A combination of Fair Wear audits and external audits result in a monitoring percentage of 99%.
-This result and a benchmarking score of 83 means BP maintains its 'Leader' status.
+A combination of Fair Wear audits and external audits result in a monitoring percentage of 100%.
+This result and a benchmarking score of 88 means BP maintains its 'Leader' status.

-In the past financial year, BP has focused on addressing worker-management dialogue at production locations as a way to improve labour conditions and to prevent issues from becoming official complaints.
-The company has organised training sessions focused on internal communication at different production locations and is starting to see improvements because of it.
+In the past financial year, BP continued its focus on addressing worker-management dialogue at production locations as a way to improve labour conditions and to prevent issues from becoming official complaints.
+Following up on last year's recommendation, BP asked all production locations to provide information on worker representatives to get a better understanding of the topic and to start actively involving worker representatives in discussions with factories on topics related to health and safety as well as wages and hours.